 - Investigate your family drug history.
 Does anyone in your family have a history of alcohol or drug abuse?
 How many members of your family who have alcohol or drug problems are blood relatives?
 In other words, are you more likely to become dependent on alcohol or drugs because of the possibility of inherited genes or because of the values and attitudes to which you are exposed? - Do you particularly enjoy the effects of alcohol and other drugs?
-Do you spend a lot of time thinking about how "good" it feels to be high? - Does it seem as if the only time you really have fun is when you are using alcohol and other drugs? - Keep in mind the following accepted findings: - Body size: A small person typically becomes more impaired by drug use than a larger person does.
+Do you spend a lot of time thinking about how "good" it feels to be high? - Does it seem as if the only time you really have fun is when you are using alcohol and other drugs? - Keep in mind the following accepted findings, which are also covered throughout this text: - Body size: A small person typically becomes more impaired by drug use than a larger person. - Gender: Women typically become more impaired than men of the same size, especially with regard to alcohol use, but with other types of drugs as well. - Other drugs: Taking a combination of drugs generally increases the risk of impairment and, in some combinations, accidental death. - Fatigue or illness: Fatigue and illness increase impairment from alcohol and increase the risk for impairment.

-- Gender: Women typically become more impaired than men of the same size, especially with regard to alcohol use, but with other types of drugs as well. - Other drugs: Taking a combination of drugs generally increases the risk of impairment and, in some combinations, accidental death. - Fatigue or illness: Fatigue and illness increase the risk for alcohol and drug impairment. - Mindset: As you set out to drink or use other drugs, are you expecting heavy use of alcohol or heavy involvement with drugs to the point of inebriation or severe distortion of reality as the evening's outcome?
+- Mind-set: As you set out to drink or use other drugs, are you expecting heavy use of alcohol or heavy involvement with drugs to the point of inebriation or severe distortion of reality as the evening's outcome?
 More importantly, what view do you have regarding moderate versus heavy use of drugs? - Empty stomach: Taking drugs on an empty stomach increases drug effects.